HR Leader Career Job Description

 Specific job duties will vary according to employer and industry, but in general, these HR professionals will analyze and make recommendations regarding competitiveness in recruiting activities, compensation and benefits.
 They may develop tools and plans for supervisory career path development, succession planning and other talent management processes.
 Additional HR leader duties often include addressing problem areas, coaching managers on handling employee issues and determining job assignments.

-At this level of their careers, HR leaders will typically be required to oversee employee orientation and training programs, workplace safety, labor union relations, and regulatory compliance.
+At this level of their careers, HR leaders will typically be required to oversee employee orientation and training programs, workplace safety, labor union relations, wellness plans and regulatory compliance.
 These professionals often provide coaching and team-building services to management as well.

 Education and Training Requirements